 The Market Risk Rule requires institutions subject to the rule to adjust their risk-based capital ratios to reflect the market risk in their trading portfolios.
-As of September 30, 2020, the Company and CONA are subject to the Market Risk Rule.
-See "MD&A -Market Risk Profile" in our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2020 (the "Q3 2020 Form 10-Q").
+As of December 31, 2020, the Company and CONA are subject to the Market Risk Rule.
+See "MD&A -Market Risk Profile" in our 2020 Form 10-K.